PhD Level Minor

 The minor in Stem Cell Biology is available to students in relevant Ph.D. programs such as MCDB&G, MICaB, Neuroscience, Pharmacology, Bioengineering with an interest in stem cell biology.
 In addition to the major requirement appropriate to the specific program, the Stem Cell Biology Minor will require:

-- 12 credits from designated courses
+- minimum of 12 credits from designated courses

 - 3.0 GPA minimum.

 - A main research project of the Ph.D. degree must be done in the lab of a faculty member of the Stem Cell Biology graduate program.